A Guide to Project Management Fundamentals

 - Primavera

-Before Starting a Project...
+10 Before Starting a Project...
 Initiate It!

 A project must be initiated before is it started.
 A project manager is assigned to guide the project through its entire lifecycle.
 This person may be assigned after the project is approved, and if so, the person should review what was done during initiation and finalise activities that may have been skipped or left unfinished.

 The client is usually the one responsible for approving the project, and so in this phase, the definition of the project and the issue that the project is solving should be clearly outlined.
-This involves highlighting the objectivees, requirements, deliverables, and so on.
+This involves highlighting the objectives, requirements, deliverables, and so on.

 Once the project has been clearly defined, the project charter can be prepared.
 This formalises the project, highlighting who is in charge of the project, as well as other key items.

-Data Handling in a Project
+11 Data Handling in a Project

 Understandably, when working through a project, there can be a LOT of information and documentation that is crucial to the success of the project.
 But how can we store and organise project documents in a way that is easy to find?